StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Yeah, Chuck, who asked that again?

-Right, or is this just what you talk about at the beer halls?
+Or this is just what you talk about at the beer halls.

 And the interesting thing is, no, that's not true.